An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Conclusions

-In this paper, we have presented an adaptive framework to address the robust shape optimization governed by a linear elasticity model that incorporates uncertainties in both loading and material parameters.
-The existence and derivation of the shape derivative associated with the expected compliance minimization problem, subject to a penalized volume constraint is shown.
-Within this adaptive framework, the number of Monte Carlo samples, the mesh resolution, and the step length in the gradient-based optimization are all controlled by a posteriori error estimators.
-In addition, we have employed a multi–goal-oriented estimator derived from the discretization of the constraint PDE and the deformation bilinear form.
+In this paper, we have presented an adaptive framework for robust shape optimization governed by a linear elasticity model with random inputs.
+We have established the existence of the shape derivative and derived its explicit representation for the expected compliance minimization problem subject to a penalized volume constraint.
+Within this adaptive framework, the number of Monte Carlo samples, the mesh resolution, and the step length in the gradient-based optimization algorithm are all controlled by a posteriori error estimators.
+In addition, we have employed a multi-goal-oriented estimator derived from the discretization of both the state equation and the deformation problem.
 To evaluate the performance of the proposed method, we have optimized the shape of leg-like structural components to minimize compliance during touchdown under uncertain contact forces.
-Numerical experiments demonstrate that the adaptive procedure significantly reduces computational cost while accurately tracking the error behavior, achieving performance comparable to simulations using a fixed fine mesh with full sampling.
-Future work may focus on reducing the dependence of the final designs on the initial level-set configuration, a behavior noted in our numerical experiments.
-Possible remedies include adopting a reaction–diffusion–type level-set formulation or enhancing the stability of the Hamilton–Jacobi system by introducing an artificial diffusion term.
-Moreover, the adaptive framework could be improved by adding a specialized goal functional to better manage discretization errors associated with the Hamilton--Jacobi equation. \x{Another promising direction for future research is the extension of the proposed framework to three-dimensional shape optimization problems, where the benefits of adaptive sampling and adaptive mesh refinement are expected to become even more significant due to the substantially increased computational complexity.}
+Numerical experiments demonstrate that the adaptive procedure significantly reduces computational cost while accurately tracking the error behavior, yielding results comparable to those obtained using a fixed fine mesh with full sampling.
+Future work may focus on reducing the dependence of the final designs on the initial level-set configuration, a behavior observed in the numerical experiments.
+Possible remedies include adopting a reaction--diffusion-type level-set formulation or enhancing the stability of the Hamilton--Jacobi equation by introducing an artificial diffusion term.
+Moreover, the adaptive framework could be improved by introducing a dedicated goal functional to better control discretization errors associated with the Hamilton--Jacobi equation. \x{Another promising direction for future research is the extension of the proposed framework to three-dimensional shape optimization problems, where the benefits of adaptive sampling and adaptive mesh refinement are expected to become even more significant due to the substantially increased computational complexity.}